invoscape/seedster/README.md

 	rake db:seedster:load[:all,1]
 	This command will load the version 1 of the database under "all" folder

+	OR just
+	rake db:seedster:load
+	This will load the latest version of the entire database under "all" folder

 +	To load a specific dataset